-Join us for the launch of Andromedan Sad Girl, the first major collaborative exhibition by artists Florence Peake and Tai Shani.
-Through ambitious new sculptural works and wall paintings, the artists will create an immersive and imaginary site of a lost pre-symbolic civilization.
+Andromedan Sad Girl is the first major collaborative exhibition by artists Florence Peake and Tai Shani.
+Through ambitious new sculptural works and wall paintings, the artists have created an immersive and imaginary site of a lost pre-symbolic civilization.

 Maryam Monalisa Gharavi, Imran Perretta and Morgan Quaintance join us for the final set of residencies in 2017.
 The three artists work across writing, publishing, curating, music and video and as part of their residencies will be contributing to public events the first of which is on 19 October.

 The Fitzwilliam Museum

 We are pleased to announce a new commission by Pallavi Paul who was in-residence at Wysing this spring and which opens at The Fitzwilliam Museum, Cambridge in October.
 Inspired by the secrecy and histories of Bletchley Park, Paul’s work coincides with a new exhibition at the Fitzwilliam 'Codebreakers and Groundbreakers'.